agusegimenez/Skyshop_CTD/README.md

 # Skyshop 🚀

-_This application was the final project of the Certified Tech Developer certification by Digital House.
+_This application was the final project for the Certified Tech Developer certification, given by Digital House.
 The proposal was a reservation manager and the choice of theme was free.
 With the team we decided to work on an e-commerce of reservations and shipments of product combos through drones.
 Great, isn't it?_

 ## Deployment in Vercel (React, Vite) + Railway (Java, Spring) 📦